2020: Same As It Ever Was - 3rd Degree

 - Daniel Peinado comes in to replace Leonel Alvarez as the club’s defensive midfielder except it turns out he’s more of a linking mid.
 Apparently lost in translation was the difference between a defensive mid and a mid who plays defense.

-- Argentinian Diego Senora’s agent convinces him that because Dallas doesn’t have an owner and is operated by the league, its players were getting paid less.
+- Argentinian Diego Sonora’s agent convinces him that because Dallas doesn’t have an owner and is operated by the league, its players were getting paid less.
 Senora, demanding a raise, threatens to sit out pre-season and even literally ‘sat-down’ in the middle of a practice.
 Sunil Gulati has to get involved but that is only a short-term fix – Dallas trades Senora to NY/NJ at the end of the season.

 - Star player Alain Sutter gets sick prior to game one of the Western Conference finals, claiming food poisoning from eating calamari at a team meal.
 No other players got sick.
 Sutter doesn’t play in Game One and only plays 34 minutes of Game Two.
 The heavily favored Burn lose to the Rapids in both games by one goal.